 Lydia Chan

 Making is kind of funny thing, like a negotiation between the material and your hands.
 Sometimes if you give the material more freedom it results in curated chaos, beauty with error, a mirror to humanity at it's most desirable.
 So they say that son-mat is the inimitable flavour of home, of mother.
 The handmade is where Lydia Chan finds her beauty.

-Danielle Brathwaite-shirley Artist
+Danielle Brathwaite-shirley

+Lydia Chan